-Analytics & Threshold Configuration page
+Analytics & Threshold Configuration

 A policy controls how the Riverbed IQ data pipeline creates indicators, and, therefore, incidents.
 Upon installation, IQ has a number of built-in policies in place that are configured according to best practices for monitoring networks and which measurements merit being called to your attention in the form of an incident.
 What merits being called to your attention is a subjective, user/network-defined decision, so IQ provides the ability to override some policies with user-configurable settings.
 A single policy applies a rule to a measurement on a network entity.